bacor/gregobasecorpus/src/readme_template.md

 Volpiano can be downloaded from [fawe.de/volpiano](http://www.fawe.de/volpiano/).
 Without Volpiano installed, the music will display as weird looking text of the form `1---dfg-g---`.

 The HTML files also show the structure of the GABC file: its division in sections, words, syllables (and although quite inacurate, neumes).
 It moreover lists all metadata.
-Note that no HTML file is included for for chants that cannot be converted by chant21.
+Note that no HTML file is included for for chants that cannot be converted by chant21 (in this release, {num_unconvertable} chants were not convertable).
+Also note chant21 only extracts neume boundaries that are explicitly marked in the gabc, and so many might be missing.

 Tables
 ------